 look at the way they flinch when a fly

 Skin health goes much deeper than this.
 Gut imbalances, food intolerances and nutrient deficiencies all contribute to the health of whole body, and present outwardly on the skin.
 However, the big deal is that the skin (and the lungs) rely entirely on the Lymphatic System to drain the toxins and congestion, which are causing the problems, away.
 Which means, if the lymphatics are clogged or overburdened, the skin will be too.

-* For Sarcoids, see our page SarcoSupport
+* For Sarcoids, see our page Sarcoidosis